thymeleaf/thymeleaf-docs/docs/tutorials/extendingthymeleaf.md

     public IProcessorMatcher<? extends Node> getMatcher();
 ```

-Matcher objects will examine the node's type, name and/or attributes –if it is
+Matcher objects will examine the node's type, name and/or attributes ---if it is
-an _Element_ DOM node– or whichever other node features required to determine
+an _Element_ DOM node--- or whichever other node features required to determine
 processor applicability.
 Thymeleaf comes with a predefined set of `IProcessorMatcher`
 implementations so that you do not have to perform usual tasks like matching an
-element –tag– by its name or one of its attributes.
+element ---tag--- by its name or one of its attributes.

 Finally, the method that does the real work: